[HISTORY: Adopted by the Board of Aldermen (now City Council) of the City of Chicopee 3-19-2019 by Ord. No. 19-17. Amendments noted where applicable.]

 The Superintendent may suspend municipal storm drain system access to any person or property without prior written notice when such suspension is necessary to stop an actual or threatened illegal discharge that presents or may present imminent risk of harm to the public health, safety, or welfare of the environment.
 In the event any person fails to comply with an emergency suspension order, the authorized enforcement agency may take all reasonable steps to prevent or minimize harm to the public health, safety, and welfare of the environment.

-Any person discharging to a municipal storm drain system in violation of this chapter may have his/her municipal storm drain system discharge terminated if such termination would abate or reduce an illicit discharge.
+Any person discharging to a municipal storm drain system in violation of this chapter may have their municipal storm drain system discharge terminated if such termination would abate or reduce an illicit discharge.
 The Superintendent will notify a violator of the proposed termination of municipal storm drain system access.
 The violator may petition the Superintendent for reconsideration and hearing.
-A person commits an offense if the person reinstates municipal. storm drain system access to premises terminated pursuant to this section, without prior approval from the Superintendent.
+A person commits an offense if the person reinstates municipal storm drain system access to premises terminated pursuant to this section, without prior approval from the Superintendent.

 The Superintendent may immediately suspend a user's stormwater discharge permit, after informal notice to the user, whenever such suspension is necessary to stop an actual or threatened discharge, which reasonably appears to present or cause an imminent or substantial endangerment to the health or welfare of persons.